LiberationFrequency/ZooFX/manual.md

 FYI: amidi -hw:2,0,0 can directed to other ports in other setups.
+All examples obtain to a B3 and tested on Arch Linux mainly with zsh.

 Upper case SysEx messages = transmit to device
 Lower case SysEx messages = receive from device